Franco28/RedmiNote7Tool/README.md

 ### Prerequisites

-- You must have NetFramework installed on your PC * [JAVA](https://dotnet.microsoft.com/download)
+- You must have NetFramework installed on your PC * [Net Framework](https://dotnet.microsoft.com/download)
 - Windows 10 64 Bits

 ### How it works